Introduction: The Dashboard Concept

 Scholarly Activity.
 Many of the more academically prepared students actively seek a research opportunity as undergraduates.
 The opportunity to work directly with faculty and graduate students can immensely enrich the undergraduate experience.
 Opportunities like those provided by our Summer Undergraduate Research Fellowships [SURFs], as well as opportunities for student involvement in Michigan Tech's externally supported research programs, should allow us to continue to attract highly prepared students.
 Such highly prepared students can make valuable contributions to the research enterprise, further advancing this strategic goal.

 Responsibility.
 Incoming Freshman High School GPA can be projected from information collected from students during the Admissions process by Admissions and the Vice President of Student Affairs.
-The final value is calculated and reported in the fall of the year by Institutional Analysis.
+The final value is calculated and reported in the fall of the year by Institutional Research.

 Number of PhD Graduate